GPS Anti-Jam Systems

 The AGR's patented approach to anti-jam also implements satellite beam steering, to further enhance the tracking thresholds, and to mitigate the "spurious nulls" that can degrade the performance of other nulling implementations (e.g., pre-correlation).

 The AGR sequentially tracks up to eight visible satellites, and provides high-quality pseudorange/delta pseudorange (PR/DPR) measurements corrected for the effects of selective availability.
-The Tactical Tomahawk's navigation processor then uses the PR/DR measurements to yield a high-performance navigation solution.
+The tactical Tomahawk missile's navigation processor then uses the PR/DR measurements to yield a high-performance navigation solution.

 Advanced GPS Inertial Navigation Technology (AGINT)